 6. Membership to a museum, aquarium or zoo, or season passes to an amusement park

 Museum memberships are a terrific investment for yearlong adventure.
 Did you know many children’s museums are members of something called the Association of Science-Technology Centers (ASTC) Travel Passport Program?
 It means your membership to one museum on this list gets you benefits (like free admission!) to museums all over the country.
-We have a membership to our local children’s museum (an annual Christmas gift from my parents!) and we’ve used it to get free admission to museums in three states in the last year!
+We have a membership to our local children’s museum (an annual Christmas gift from my parents!) and we’ve used it to get free admission to museums in five different states in the last two years!

 7. Magazine subscription

 A subscription to a magazine can mean your kiddo gets a monthly dose of his favorite topic.
 Highlights, Nat Geo Kids, Sports Illustrated for Kids, and Zoobooks are great options.